 The former Coronation Street actor and Family Fortunes presenter has been approached to take part in the past, but claims that his contract with Corrie meant he was barred from taking part.

-The actor said that is now up for the challenge of taking part and had thrown his hat in the ring.
+Now that he has left the Street, the actor said that he is now up for the challenge and has thrown his hat in the ring.

 Cheryl, Glee star Matthew Morrison and Strictly’s Oti Mabuse were the coaching panel for the pilot, which was filmed earlier this year,

 The X Factor boyband star has been linked to the series by The Sun, who claim that he is being targeted by producers to bring in younger female viewers.

 The popstar and model found fame on X Factor and is getting married this summer to model Chloe Lloyd.